ilya-zhidkov/flat-login-form/README.md

 - Using plain vanilla HTML & CSS
 - Positioning elements with a help of **Flexbox**
-- Including **FontAwesome 4.7.** icon library
+- Including **FontAwesome 5** icon library
+- Improving typography with Google Fonts

 ---

-*Made for students of UJEP (Univerzita Jana Evangelisty Purkyně) in Ústí nad Labem who are specializing in IT department.*
+*Made for students of UJEP (Univerzita Jana Evangelisty Purkyně) in Ústí nad Labem who are specializing in computer science degree.*